The inside scoop for real!

 Then there is Libra, which is in a great location on campus, but the rooms are shared – and while living with a roommate in your actual bedroom is probably the norm for college life, having a room to yourself is also pretty awesome (ie: Towers, Lake Claire, and Nike are single bedroom, apartment-style).

 If you choose to live in the Towers, when picking which Tower you want to live in, I recommend Tower 1 or 3.
-All the Towers have a great location and proximity to food like Starbucks, Dunkin Donuts and Domino’s.
-Tower 1, is for anyone, Tower 2 is international, Towers 3 is for honors and Tower 4 is an athletic dorm.
+All the Towers have a great location and proximity to food like Starbucks, Dunkin Donuts, and Dominoes.
+Tower 1, is for anyone, Tower 2 is international, Towers 3 is for honors, and Tower 4 is an athletic dorm.
 Although these are the basic breakdown, there is still a mix in all Towers.
 Personally, I think the best community to live in would be Lake Claire.
 They have kitchens and single bedrooms and have great proximity to the Greek row and many classes.
 The only downside is if you get stuck on the third floor.
 The building is old and has no elevators.

 Perks of Living in a Campus Dorm